 After the death occurs, we will obtain information from the next of kin regarding the deceased.
 The attending physician or the coroner will sign a Medical Certificate of Death (not the death certificate).
-We will acquire the medical once it is signed and issue the original death certificate.
-This can be done in a short Continue Reading »
+We will acquire the medical once it is signed and issue the Continue Reading »

 The terminology is often interpreted in different ways.
 Usually a memorial service refers to a gathering of people where there is no casket present.
 The burial or cremation would take place at a different time.
-A funeral service would refer to a gathering where the casket is present and the cremation or burial would take Continue Reading »
+A funeral service would refer to a gathering where the Continue Reading »

 Yes, very often the casket is closed at the service.
 There could be a private viewing for family or public visitation at a different time.